mia-platform/documentation/docs/runtime_suite/crud-service.md

 ```
 Note: filters can be applied to the count

-### Delete all Resources
+### Update

-It is possible to eliminate all the resources of a collection at a stroke.
-For this it is sufficient to invoke the DELETE with the endpoint /empty of the resource.
+To update a resource it is sufficient to invoke a PUT passing in the body the resource to be updated with its *id*.
+For example, if I add the super power *flight* to Ms. Marvel, I have to pass in the body the id and the array with the super powers

 ```
-curl -X DELETE https://your-url/heroes/empty -H  "accept: application/json" -H  "content-type: application/json" -H  "secret: secret123"
+{"id":"ff447759-6a35-405d-89ed-dec38484b6c4",
+"powers":["superhuman strength","speed","stamina","durability","energy projection and absorption","flight"]}
 ```

+In return I get the updated resource

+> Attention: if you want to update a Resource, send only the modified properties to the body to not overwrite
+> properties modified by others.

-### Patching array items
+#### Patching array items

   - Support for patching array items.
 The `$set` command works properly on both primitive and `RawObject` item types, by using `array.$.replace` and `array.$.merge` as keys in the `$set` command object.
   This feature involves the following CRUD operations: